 The B-Line, like many transit systems across the nation, is facing critical changes to ridership due to several factors.
 The Coronavirus pandemic had an immediate and wide-reaching impact on ridership and has likely changed the long-term demand for transit as many employees and students are working and learning remotely.
 The Camp Fire significantly impacted many of the region’s communities and their mobility patterns.
 There is also growth in the region and an increasing focus on providing transportation alternatives that need to be considered.
 This study will evaluate ridership trends and define the transit services, routes and schedules that best meet the region’s future mobility needs.

 BCAG and its consultant team have prepared a memorandum describing the existing conditions of B-Line.
 This document is the first in a series that will ultimately yield an updated service plan (including routes and schedules) for the transit system.
 The information in this memo will be the basis for future study steps that consider alternatives with regards to service strategies, routes, and schedules.
-The memo can be viewed by clicking here and appendices are here.
+The fixed route memo can be viewed by clicking here and appendices are here.
+The review of paratransit services can be found here.

 In an effort to evaluate the current B-Line bus services and possible future service needs, the project team surveyed riders throughout December 2021 to learn more about their travel patterns including what routes they take, service factors and requested improvements.
 This feedback from riders will help BCAG to create bus network to better meet the current and future needs of residents.